 Fire Extinguishers Know-How

 Have at least one fire extinguisher in your home — preferably in your kitchen.
 If you’re unsure what model or size to get, keep in mind that this will largely depend on the types of fires you may be putting out.
-Read about the various fire extinguisher types and sizes available.

 If you’ve never operated a fire extinguisher before, it may come as a shock that they’re rather a challenge to manage.
 Therefore, be prepared by knowing the four key steps needed to use one: Pull, Aim, Squeeze, and Sweep (hint: Use the word PASS to remember).
 Find out more about fire extinguisher use at OSHA.gov